ShadowBlip/UnifiedControllerInputSpec/README.md

 - `GetName`: gets the name of the controller
 - `GetVendorId`: get the vendor id of the controller
 - `GetProductId`: get the product id of the controller
+- `GetGlobalProductId`: get the global product id of the controller
 - `GetSerial`: get the serial number of the controller
 - `SetUnifiedMode`: sets the controller to be in unified input mode